 As apple pie needs to hold its shape much more than apple crumble, I prefer to cook the apples before they go in.
 I don’t like the texture of firm apples in a pie.
 This might be controversial as many pie recipes include raw apple slices.
 By cooking the apples first you ensure that they will be cooked in the final dessert.

-You can pre-make the filling and allow it to cool before assembling as well as pre-make the pastry.
+You can pre-make the filling and allow it to cool before assembling and pre-make the pastry.
 Just bring it to room temperature when you are ready to roll it out.
 This recipe makes a little more pastry than you need.

-This gorgeous Le Creuset pie dish is 23cm but is really deep so this makes a robust pie.
+This gorgeous Le Creuset pie dish is 23cm but is very deep so this makes a robust pie.

 About the Le Creuset pie dish: